heedy/connectordb-python/README.md

 from connectordb import ConnectorDB import time

-db = ConnectorDB("myname/mydevice","apikeysadfdsf98439g")
+db = ConnectorDB("apikeysadfdsf98439g")

 mystream = db["mylight"]

 if not mystream.exists():
     mystream.create({"type": "boolean"})
     mystream.downlink = True

 def callbackFunction(streampath,data):
     ison = data[-1]["d"]
     if ison:
         turn_on_light()
     else:
         turn_off_light()
-	#This acknowledges the datapoint by writing the action that was taken to the real stream
+    # This acknowledges the datapoint by writing the action that was taken to the real stream
-	#As a shortcut, you can also use return True to acknowledge the unmodified data
+    # As a shortcut, you can also use return True to acknowledge the unmodified data
-	#meaning that return True would return the original data as given by the data variable.
+    # meaning that return True would return the original data as given by the data variable.
-	#Not returning anything or returning False does not acknowledge the downlink.
+    # Not returning anything or returning False does not acknowledge the downlink.
-	#WARNING: Make sure only ONE callback acknowledges the downlink to avoid double-inserts
+    # WARNING: Make sure only ONE callback acknowledges the downlink to avoid double-inserts
-	#DANGER: Make sure you only acknowledge downlinks to streams that belong to the currently
+    # DANGER: Make sure you only acknowledge downlinks to streams that belong to the currently
-	#authenticated device, since inserting as a different device will redirect to
+    # authenticated device, since inserting as a different device will redirect to
-	#the downlink stream, creating an infinite insert loop.
+    # the downlink stream, creating an infinite insert loop.
     return [{"t": time.time(),"d": ison}]

 mystream.subscribe(callbackFunction,downlink=True)

-#Sleep forever waiting for inputs.
-You can also just do an infinite loop with sleep.
-#in fact, that's what sleepforever does
-db.sleepforever()
+while True:
+    time.sleep(100)
 ```